sourcecred/docs/guides/GITHUB.md

 For now, think of GitHub as a place to collaborate.
 If you had a bunch of documents that you wanted to collaborate on, what would you do?
 You might consider putting them in a shared file service (Google Drive, Dropbox) or perhaps keeping them as Word documents on your local machine.
-But what if someone else wanted to make changes, or ask a question?
-What if you wanted the most recent version of those documents to render in a web interface?
-What if you realized that you make a mistake, and wanted to go back to a previous version?
+Although these platforms offer general collaborative editing capabilities, GitHub offers a bit more:

+### Permissionless collaboration

+Anyone can propose changes.
+You don't need to be given permission to view or edit a document, as is required by some of the platforms mentioned previously.

+### More advanced reviewing tools

+When you open up a Google Doc, you might be able to comment or write in revision mode, but when you do so, you are working with the entire document.
+GitHub allows review on the level of change.
+Along with this more detailed ability to edit, there is an integrated approval workflow, straightforward visualizations of what changed (these are called "diffs"), and powerful automatic testing (called continuous integration or CI).

+### More detailed history

+You are going to have basic questions like:

+ - Who added this piece?
+ - When and why was this added?

+And GitHub has built in tools to do this (one such action is called [git blame](https://help.github.com/en/github/managing-files-in-a-repository/tracking-changes-in-a-file).)

+### Different conflict resolution

+You can work in your own "alternate reality" without interfering with other work, even simultaneously.
+When ready these alternatives can be merged back together.
+You can also work on changes out of order, although this is more of an advanced topic.

+### Web Interfaces

-GitHub aims to solve this particular set of problems.
-You can work on something (usually some kind of text file) on your computer, and then put it online (on GitHub) for others to see, comment in, or suggest changes to.
-By way of some helpful features, these same text files can be served as web pages directly from where they live (don't worry about this too much for now, we will discuss later).
+By way of some helpful features, the text files that you are working on can be served as web pages directly from where they live.
+You can read about this feature, called [GitHub Pages](https://pages.github.com/).

 To summarize and answer this question, we use GitHub because we want to:

  1. easily collaborate on common files
+ 2. have advanced reviewing tools and version history
- 2. keep a record of discussions, and every change made
+ 3. keep a record of discussions, and every change made
- 3. be able to revert back to previous versions, if needed
+ 4. be able to revert back to previous versions, if needed
- 4. render some of the static files in a web interface
+ 5. render some of the static files in a web interface

 ## What content do we have on GitHub?

 Generally, anything that you'd want to put in a digital safe deposit box is what you'll find on GitHub.
 This obviously includes code, but also includes documentation and other web content.
 Specifically, the [sourcecred organization](https://github.com/sourcecred) has the follow sets of files.
-Each set is called a "repository" because it has it's own link and space on the GitHub website.
+Each set is called a "repository" and you can think of it like a (sub)-project under a GitHub organization, or a GitHub username.
+Each repository has it's own link and space on the GitHub website.

  - [sourcecred](https://github.com/sourcecred/sourcecred): is the core sourcecred codebase.
  - [docs](https://github.com/sourcecred/docs): is a growing set of documentation and community health files.
 In fact, the file that you are reading right now is part of it!